-On his free time he normally join the Nature Kenya birdwalk to assist in nurturing upcoming bird guides.
+In his free time he normally joins the Nature Kenya bird walk to assist in nurturing upcoming bird guides.